Kaylee DeFer: Personal life

 In January 2012, DeFer called off her engagement to jewelry designer Michael Raymond Pereira, whom she had been dating on and off since 2002.

 DeFer subsequently began dating Michael Fitzpatrick, lead vocalist for the band Fitz and the Tantrums, and in May 2013, she announced that they were expecting a child together.
-Their first son was born on September 20, 2013.
+Their first son, Theodore "Theo" Ignatius, was born on September 20, 2013.
 The couple got married on July 25, 2015.
-On April 11, 2017, they welcomed their second son, followed by their third son on May 26, 2019.
+On April 11, 2017, they welcomed their second son, Sebastian "Bash" Danger, followed by their third son, Rémy Lincoln, on May 26, 2019.